Connect a Laravel application to PlanetScale

 - Your favorite MySQL client (for a list of tested MySQL clients, review our article on how to connect MySQL GUI applications)

-The first two options are covered below.
+The first option is covered below.

 Add data in PlanetScale dashboard console